We independently evaluate all of our recommendations. If you click on links we provide, we may receive compensation.

 • Could make some teeth sensitive

-This whitening formula contains high-quality natural ingredients that fight plaque and freshen breath.
-And you can say goodbye to wasted toothpaste thanks to the included tube key, which allows you to get every last bit of product out.
+This whitening formula contains high-quality natural ingredients that fight plaque and freshen your breath.
+Thanks to the included tube key, you can say goodbye to wasted toothpaste, allowing you to get every last bit of product out.
+Most notably, the packaging is fully recyclable and manufactured with wind energy, so sustainability comes first with this product.

 What We Like